digingbil/com_nxpeasyforms/README.md

 - Improved the administrator “Send test email” flow so success and failure notifications surface the translated message returned by the backend rather than raw HTTP status codes.

 ### Administrator Builder UX
+- **Hidden sidebar in form builder**: Updated `Form/HtmlView.php` to hide the Joomla administrator sidebar (`#sidebarmenu`) when editing forms in the builder, providing more screen real estate and a cleaner editing experience.
+- **Updated post-submission template**: Removed "Custom URL Alias" and "Author Attribution" fields from the post-submission form template, streamlining the article submission workflow.
+- **Updated Joomla Article integration defaults**: Changed default author mode from "Anonymous" to "No user" (value: 'none'), removed meta description and meta keywords field mappings from integration settings and form defaults.
 - Injected Vue script options as `lang`/`initialData`, bringing the Joomla builder into parity with the WordPress app and avoiding unnecessary AJAX fetches when editing existing forms.
-- Added a dedicated callout for the “Send email notifications” switch to visually separate the primary toggle from advanced delivery checkboxes in the settings modal.
+- Added a dedicated callout for the "Send email notifications" switch to visually separate the primary toggle from advanced delivery checkboxes in the settings modal.

 ### Internationalisation Utilities
 - Replaced legacy `i18n` helpers with a new `@/utils/translate` helper that falls back to Joomla’s `Text` API and WordPress’ `wp.i18n` when available.